 Isaac Newton on Atheism and Visibility from the Ark: During or after 1719 Newton wrote in his Short Scheme of True Religion, "Opposite to [godliness] is Atheism in profession and Idolatry in practise.
 Atheism is so senseless and odious to mankind..."
 Separately, in his Chronology of Ancient Kingdoms, published posthumously in 1728, Newton even wrote that because of the extreme weather during the global flood that Noah would have poor visibility from the Ark for much of the time during the Flood, "when the Moon could not be seen..."
 Of course, Newton did not need to know about Darwin nor genetics to reject biblical creation and agree with the ancient Greek philosophical claim of an eternal universe.
 Newton was a creationist.

 - Related Matters and Bertrand Russell: Prior to the creation, there were no physical laws.
 That simple observation answers the superficial question that Bertrand Russell quoted in his Why I Am Not A Christian.
 "Who made me?", cannot be answered, he claims, since it immediately suggests the further question, "Who made god?"
 Russell is confused on two fronts.
 First, anything that has a beginning has a cause.
 Secondly, physical beings, like the physical universe, are subject to the physical laws, including the manifestation of entropy known as the Second Law.
-Thus obviously, the universe and its contents (including us) have not existed eternally for by now it would have expended all available energy and everywhere would have grown cold and dark having suffered a heat death.
-But God is spirit.
-He is not subject to the physical laws.
-Thus, Russell's argument is sufficient against a physical, created idol but not against the target of his hubris, Jesus Christ, the eternal Creator of all things.
+Thus obviously, the universe and its contents (including our bodies) have not existed eternally for by now it (and ours) would have expended all available energy and everywhere would have grown cold and dark having suffered a heat death.
+So if Russell wants to refute Christian theology, He needs an argument against God has existed from eternity past as Spirit (that is, not physical).
+So He has not been subject to physical law.
+Thus, Russell's argument is sufficient against a physical idol made of wood or gold, but not against the target of his hubris, Jesus Christ, the eternal Creator of all things.

 Consider also whether or not the creation of the heavens and the earth was a miracle.
 A miracle is an event that supercedes physical or spiritual law (Enyart, The Plot, Chapter 10).
 Prior to the creation, physical laws did not exist.
 Mendel's law (description) of genetics, Newton's law (description) of gravity, Ohm's law (description) of the relationship between voltage, current, and resistance, were initiated when biological reproduction, mass, and electricity first appeared.
 They had no effect, prior to that, for they had nothing to describe, and even today only physical entities (not souls, spirits, nor God) are subject to the behaviors they describe.
 Now let's consider the question of whether or not the initial creation was a miracle, using its most rigorous definition: an event that supersedes physical or spiritual law.
 Because there were no physical laws that would govern the initial creation of matter and energy, therefore, the initial creation of the universe did not violate the physical laws.
 (For they did not yet exist.)
 Then how about the spiritual laws (do not bear false witness; authority flows downhill; love is the commitment to the good of another; etc.)?
 Were there any spiritual laws that described God as unable to create the heavens and the earth?
 Of course not.
 Thus, the initial creation superceded no laws.
 So, speaking in the vernacular and informally, it seems acceptable to describe the initial creation as a miracle.
 But speaking with deeper insight, and technically (which is not always necessary to do), it is an exaggeration.
 After the initial creation though, that is, after the first creative act of God on Day One, the physical laws came into existence.
 And from that point, since matter does not spring up into grasses and trees, nor spontaneously form into gulls or gazelles, it seems that all of God's remaining acts described in Genesis during the six days of creation were indeed miraculous.